 The final step is the completion of our adoption form which can be found here

 About our adoption fee.

-Our rehoming fee is usually £250 - £350 on average, although this does vary as we have let many older or infirm dogs go to homes for free and we help pay their vets bills for life.
+Our rehoming fee is usually £350 and upwards, although this does vary as we have let many older or infirm dogs go to homes for free and we help pay their vets bills for life.
 A fellow rescue group wrote the following which sums it up for all rescues

 Recently someone asked,"Why would you charge £££ for a rescue pet?